-Health information technology (health IT) professionals handle the technical aspects of managing patient health information.
+Health information technology (health IT) specialists handle the technical aspects of managing patient health information.
 Depending on their position, health IT professionals might build, implement, or support electronic health records (EHRs) and other systems that store patient-related data.
 They know what data is needed, where is it stored, and how the data is used.

-Where do health IT professionals work?
+Where do health information technology specialists work?

 Graduates of the UW HIMT health IT track work at a wide range of organizations, including: